Key Takeaways:

 1] Collect the Data

-You should evaluate the purpose of using AI in fuel delivery apps, whether it's providing GPS-related services, helping the delivery person with route optimization, intelligent demand forecasting, smart pricing, etc. Clearing the goal is important to build an AI app
+You should evaluate the purpose of using AI, whether it's providing GPS-related services, helping the delivery person with route optimization, intelligent demand forecasting, smart pricing, etc. Clearing the goal is important to build an AI app.

 2] AI Model Selection

-Well, to build a fuel delivery app with AI, you should select the AI models on the basis of your project purpose.
+Well, to utilize artificial intelligence, you should select the AI models on the basis of your project purpose.
 Here, the different AI models that can be included are route optimization models, computer vision models, natural language processing models, etc.

 3] Training and Testing